gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 Calling base is an exceptional option that can only be done when there is no other recourse.

-This assumes that **all of your mensakas have spent their adrenaline shots, have no equipment items, have no PowerWater™ left, and the group has more than 50% of their total fatigue spent**.
+This assumes that **all of your messengers have spent their adrenaline shots, have no equipment items, have no PowerWater™ left, and the group has more than 50% of their total fatigue spent**.

 Calling the base has a cost and that is that you will surely **owe someone a favor** and everyone knows that in a cyberpunk setting owing a favor means bigger problems in the future.